Odin94/Progeny-vtm-v5-character-creator/README.md

 <!-- ## TODOs:
-* Add tooltip-descriptions to Attributes and Skills (maybe find on a list in nerdbert's resource collection?)
 * Add description / explanation to first page?
 * Add rituals for blood sorcery
 * Add dice pools & rouse checks to disciplines